intel/llvm/sycl/doc/Assert.md

 }
 ```

-In this use-case every work-item with even X dimension will trigger assertion
+In this use-case every work-item with even index along 0 dimension will trigger
-failure.
-Assertion failure should trigger a call to `std::abort()` at host as
+assertion failure.
+Assertion failure should trigger a call to `std::abort()` at
-described in
+host as described in
 [extension](extensions/Assert/SYCL_INTEL_ASSERT.asciidoc).
 Even though multiple failures of the same or different assertions can happen in
-multiple workitems, implementation is required to deliver at least one
+multiple work-items, implementation is required to deliver at least one
 assertion.
 The assertion failure message is printed to `stderr` by DPCPP
 Runtime or underlying backend.

 When multiple kernels are enqueued and more than one fail at assertion, at least
-single assertion should be reported.
+one assertion should be reported.

 ## User requirements